arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         for more details.
     use_cache (`bool`, *optional*, defaults to `True`):
         Whether or not the model should return the last key/values attentions (not used by all models).

+.. class:: transformers.models.mamba.configuration_mamba.MambaConfig(vocab_size=50280, hidden_size=768, state_size=16, num_hidden_layers=32, layer_norm_epsilon=1e-05, pad_token_id=0, bos_token_id=0, eos_token_id=0, expand=2, conv_kernel=4, use_bias=False, use_conv_bias=True, hidden_act='silu', initializer_range=0.1, residual_in_fp32=True, time_step_rank='auto', time_step_scale=1.0, time_step_min=0.001, time_step_max=0.1, time_step_init_scheme='random', time_step_floor=0.0001, rescale_prenorm_residual=False, use_cache=True, **kwargs)

+The Mamba model was proposed in `Mamba: Linear-Time Sequence Modeling with Selective State Spaces <https://arxiv.org/abs/2312.00752>`__ by Albert Gu and Tri Dao.

+This model is a new paradigm architecture based on `state-space-models`.
+You can read more about the intuition behind these `here <https://srush.github.io/annotated-s4/>`__.

+The abstract from the paper is the following:

+*Foundation models, now powering most of the exciting applications in deep learning, are almost universally based on the Transformer architecture and its core attention module.
+Many subquadratic-time architectures such as linear attention, gated convolution and recurrent models, and structured state space models (SSMs) have been developed to address Transformers' computational inefficiency on long sequences, but they have not performed as well as attention on important modalities such as language.
+We identify that a key weakness of such models is their inability to perform content-based reasoning, and make several improvements.
+First, simply letting the SSM parameters be functions of the input addresses their weakness with discrete modalities, allowing the model to selectively propagate or forget information along the sequence length dimension depending on the current token.
+Second, even though this change prevents the use of efficient convolutions, we design a hardware-aware parallel algorithm in recurrent mode.
+We integrate these selective SSMs into a simplified end-to-end neural network architecture without attention or even MLP blocks (Mamba).
+Mamba enjoys fast inference (5× higher throughput than Transformers) and linear scaling in sequence length, and its performance improves on real data up to million-length sequences.
+As a general sequence model backbone, Mamba achieves state-of-the-art performance across several modalities such as language, audio, and genomics.
+On language modeling, our Mamba-3B model outperforms Transformers of the same size and matches Transformers twice its size, both in pretraining and downstream evaluation.*

+Tips:

+- Mamba is a new `state space model` architecture that rivals the classic Transformers.
+It is based on the line of progress on structured state space models, with an efficient hardware-aware design and implementation in the spirit of `FlashAttention <https://github.com/Dao-AILab/flash-attention>`__.
+- Mamba stacks `mixer` layers, which are the equivalent of `Attention` layers.
+The core logic of `mamba` is held in the `MambaMixer` class.
+- Two implementations cohabit: one is optimized and uses fast cuda kernels, while the other one is naive but can run on any device!
+- The current implementation leverages the original cuda kernels: the equivalent of flash attention for Mamba are hosted in the ``mamba-ssm``(https://github.com/state-spaces/mamba) and the ``causal_conv1d``(https://github.com/Dao-AILab/causal-conv1d) repositories.
+Make sure to install them if your hardware supports them!
+- Contributions to make the naive path faster are welcome 🤗

+This model was contributed by `ArthurZ <https://huggingface.co/ArthurZ>`__.
+The original code can be found `here <https://github.com/state-spaces/mamba>`__.

+# Usage

+#Args:
+    vocab_size (`int`, *optional*, defaults to 50280):
+        Vocabulary size of the MAMBA model.
+Defines the number of different tokens that can be represented by the `inputs_ids` passed when calling ``MambaModel``.
+    hidden_size (`int`, *optional*, defaults to 768):
+        Dimensionality of the embeddings and hidden states. state_size (`int`, *optional*, defaults to 16): shape of the state space latents. num_hidden_layers (`int`, *optional*, defaults to 32):
+        Number of hidden layers in the model. layer_norm_epsilon (`float`, *optional*, defaults to 1e-05):
+        The epsilon to use in the layer normalization layers. pad_token_id (`int`, *optional*, defaults to 0):
+        Padding token id.
+    bos_token_id (`int`, *optional*, defaults to 0):
+        The id of the beginning of sentence token in the vocabulary. eos_token_id (`int`, *optional*, defaults to 0):
+        The id of the end of sentence token in the vocabulary. expand (`int`, *optional*, defaults to 2): Expanding factor used to determine the intermediate size. conv_kernel (`int`, *optional*, defaults to 4): Size of the convolution kernel. use_bias (`bool`, *optional*, defaults to `False`):
+        Whether or not to use bias in ["in_proj", "out_proj"] of the mixer block use_conv_bias (`bool`, *optional*, defaults to `True`):
+        Whether or not to use bias in the convolution layer of the mixer block. hidden_act (`str`, *optional*, defaults to `"silu"`):
+        The non-linear activation function (function or string) in the decoder. initializer_range (`float`, *optional*, defaults to 0.1):
+        The standard deviation of the truncated_normal_initializer for initializing all weight matrices. residual_in_fp32 (`bool`, *optional*, defaults to `True`):
+        Whether or not residuals should be in `float32`.
+If set to `False` residuals will keep the same `dtype` as the rest of the model time_step_rank (`Union[int,str]`, *optional*, defaults to `"auto"`):
+        Rank of the the discretization projection matrix. `"auto"` means that it will default to `math.ceil(self.hidden_size / 16)` time_step_scale (`float`, *optional*, defaults to 1.0):
+        Scale used used to scale `dt_proj.bias`.
+    time_step_min (`float`, *optional*, defaults to 0.001):
+        Minimum `time_step` used to bound `dt_proj.bias`.
+    time_step_max (`float`, *optional*, defaults to 0.1):
+        Maximum `time_step` used to bound `dt_proj.bias`.
+    time_step_init_scheme (`float`, *optional*, defaults to `"random"`):
+        Init scheme used for `dt_proj.weight`.
+Should be one of `["random","uniform"]` time_step_floor (`float`, *optional*, defaults to 0.0001):
+        Minimum clamping value of the `dt_proj.bias` layer initialization. rescale_prenorm_residual (`bool`, *optional*, defaults to `False`):
+        Whether or not to rescale `out_proj` weights when initializing. use_cache (`bool`, *optional*, defaults to `True`):
+        Whether or not the cache should be used.

 .. class:: transformers.models.marian.configuration_marian.MarianConfig(vocab_size=58101, decoder_vocab_size=None, max_position_embeddings=1024, encoder_layers=12, encoder_ffn_dim=4096, encoder_attention_heads=16, decoder_layers=12, decoder_ffn_dim=4096, decoder_attention_heads=16, encoder_layerdrop=0.0, decoder_layerdrop=0.0, use_cache=True, is_encoder_decoder=True, activation_function='gelu', d_model=1024, dropout=0.1, attention_dropout=0.0, activation_dropout=0.0, init_std=0.02, decoder_start_token_id=58100, scale_embedding=False, pad_token_id=58100, eos_token_id=0, forced_eos_token_id=0, share_encoder_decoder_embeddings=True, **kwargs)